kendisbrow/KenDisbrow.github.io/about.md

 supported by facts where possible.
 I generally know what I don't know.
 I don't write about those topics.
 Arogant I know but, I'm only qualified to write about the topics here.

 If you're interested in my qualifications, look around.
-I've been around and am not hard to find.
+I've been here a while and am not hard to find.

-Contact information (Including the social media I use) can be found in the footer of these pages.
+Contact information, including the social media I use, can be found in the footer of this site.

 I can be bought to speak or tell stories about any of the topics here.
 If any of this piques your interest, please contact me.